mrqa/mrqa.github.io/cfp.md

 permalink: /cfp
 ---
 # Call for Papers
+**Please note that we have extended the paper submission deadline to August 12.**

 We seek regular paper submissions on various aspects of machine reading systems for question answering, including but not limited to: accuracy, speed, scalability, robustness, dataset creation, dataset analysis, and error analysis.
 General MRQA submissions should be submitted to our research track.

 Submissions related to MRQA 2021’s special themes of interpretability and multilinguality will be featured in two separate tracks.
 The interpretability track seeks submissions related to QA model introspection and explainability, including, but not limited to, topics such as rationales, attention, and model analysis.
 Our multilinguality track seeks submissions including, but not limited to, topics such as cross-lingual generalization, language transfer, datasets, and language-robust evaluation metrics.